What is the test for an implicit threat of death?

 Is there a contingency in a death leaving issue where the will of the deceased bequests to his two sons are subject to defeasance or divestiture?
 (New Brunswick, Canada)

-What is the test for negligence in the conduct of a defence?
+What is the evidentiary test for applying Rule 23 of the Rules of Civil Procedure?
 (New Brunswick, Canada)

-What is the test for a home owner's disclosure statement regarding water problems in their basement or crawl space?
+What is the test for setting a date for a reduction in income loss?
 (New Brunswick, Canada)

-What is the test for establishing necessity in a defence case?
+What is the test for certification under the Class Proceedings Act?
 (New Brunswick, Canada)

 X